Fearless Leadership by Walking Around

 Get to know the professionals who work for you–get out of your office!
 Push away from the email, get on deck and start talking to your teammates!

-Make Fearless Leadership by Walking Around your competitive advantage.
+Most importantly, make Fearless Leadership by Walking Around your competitive advantage.

 Carey Lohrenz is the author of the Wall Street Journal Best Seller “Fearless Leadership: High-Performance Lessons from the Flight Deck.”, a motivational speaker and leadership expert.